Saving outside your plan

 Your employer’s plan is not the only way you can save and receive tax benefits.
 You have several investment options:

 Like your employer’s retirement plan, IRAs allow you to invest money for retirement while providing tax benefits as well.
-You can invest up to $5,000 for 2012 and $5,500 in 2013 — and even more if you’re 50 or older.
+You can invest up to $5,500 in 2013 and $5,500 in 2014 — and even more if you’re 50 or older.

 There are two kinds of IRAs to consider — Traditional and Roth.